 Mold / CIRS

-Evidence-based research on mycotoxin exposure, Chronic Inflammatory Response Syndrome, and detox protocols β from HLA-DR genetics and biotoxin pathways to binder strategies and immune recovery.
+Evidence-based research on mycotoxin exposure, Chronic Inflammatory Response Syndrome, and detox protocols, from HLA-DR genetics and biotoxin pathways to binder strategies and immune recovery.

 What Is Mold Illness / CIRS?

-Chronic Inflammatory Response Syndrome (CIRS) is a multi-system, multi-symptom illness caused by exposure to biotoxins β most commonly from water-damaged buildings containing mold species like Stachybotrys chartarum, Aspergillus, Penicillium, and Chaetomium.
+Chronic Inflammatory Response Syndrome (CIRS) is a multi-system, multi-symptom illness caused by exposure to biotoxins, most commonly from water-damaged buildings containing mold species like Stachybotrys chartarum, Aspergillus, Penicillium, and Chaetomium.
 These organisms produce mycotoxins, volatile organic compounds (VOCs), and beta-glucans that trigger a devastating inflammatory cascade in genetically susceptible individuals.

 The key genetic factor is HLA-DR haplotype.
 Approximately 24% of the population carries HLA-DR genotypes that prevent the immune system from recognizing and clearing biotoxins.
-In these individuals, mycotoxins are not tagged for removal β they recirculate endlessly, triggering the innate immune system to produce inflammatory cytokines in a self-perpetuating loop.
+In these individuals, mycotoxins are not tagged for removal.
+They recirculate endlessly, triggering the innate immune system to produce inflammatory cytokines in a self-perpetuating loop.
 This is why some people develop severe illness from mold exposure while others in the same building remain unaffected.

 The biotoxin pathway, mapped by Dr. Ritchie Shoemaker, describes the cascade: mycotoxin exposure leads to cytokine elevation, which suppresses melanocyte-stimulating hormone (MSH) and vasoactive intestinal peptide (VIP), disrupts antidiuretic hormone (ADH) and osmolality regulation, elevates matrix metalloproteinase-9 (MMP-9) and transforming growth factor beta-1 (TGF-beta 1), activates complement (C4a), and ultimately creates widespread inflammation affecting the brain, gut, hormones, immune system, and connective tissues simultaneously.